NayeemJohnY/open-cart-ui-automation-playwright/README.md

 -  [Main workflow file](./.github/workflows/open-cart-functional-test.yml) checkout the repository to runner host and uses the actions for maven test execution and GitHub page publish..

-- [Run Maven Test](./.github/java-maven-testng-test-action/action.yml) action configure the Java & Maven in the runner host and then execute the test and prepare the test-results to be uploaded as artifact.
+- [Run Maven Test](./.github/java-maven-testng-test-action/action.yml) action configure the Java and Maven in the runner host and then execute the test and prepare the test-results to be uploaded as artifact.

 - [Publish Report to Github Page ](./.github/publish-github-page-action/action.yml) action prepare the test report for publish, configure the github page and publish the report to the github page.